isomerpages/nlb-mobile-guide/_get-started-with/3-Libby.md

 <input type="checkbox" id="acc15">
         <label for="acc15">Where can I browse a list of all “Skip the Line” titles?</label>
         <div class="new-accordion-content">
-  <p>It’s simple!
-Launch Libby.
-Tap on the “Library” tab, then select “Explore”.
-Select
-“Skip the Line”.
-Check back often as the list changes frequently.</p>
+  <p>You can <a href="https://libbyapp.com/library/nlb/curated-1029173/page-1">view the latest list of "Skip the Line" titles here</a>.
+The list changes frequently, so check back often.</p>
   </div>

 <input type="checkbox" id="acc16">